Rohit-Agarwal-Khitchdee/EngagementManager/README.md

      - The base SMode struct's init provides implementations for (i), (iv), and (v).
     A concrete mode provides for the rest and may override the base (i), (iv) and (v).
     Now go back to new_src_edr (Ctrl-left).
-    Open 7294.
-Goto 7296 and Ctrl-right on init.
+    pSrcEdr->init.
     As you can see, SModeSrcEdr's init loads (i),(ii),(iii),(iv) and (vi) fn ptrs
     with it's own implementation.
     It also loads all the intent handler fns.
-    Open 7150.
+    Open the enum{...} at 7247.
 This is an enumeration of the intent handlers for SModeSrcEdr.
     They all start wiht SEI_ to make them globally unique.
-    Close 7150.
+    Close the enum.
-    PgDn to 7233 void load_intents() {}
+    PgDn to void load_intents() {...}
-    Open 7233.
+    Open it.
 This is where the intent handlers are loaded.
-    Close 7233.
+Close it.

     Now we'll peep inside some of these mode behavior implementation fns.
-    Goto 7195 and Ctrl-right over src_edr_map.
+    Scroll up to SrcEdr->init() and goto src_edr_map.
-    Open 7351.
-Open 7356.
-Open 7358.
+    Open 7456.
     Here src_edr_map is detecting the intent SEI_UPDATE_CARET and dispatching it.
-    Close 7358.
-Close 7356.
-Close 7351.
+    Close 7456.
     Let's look at that intent handler.
     Go back.
 Go Back.
 Go Back.
 Go Back.
-    Close 8878: modal_init().
+    Close modal_init().
-    Close 8859: (BLOCK) INITIALIZING AND EXITING MODAL
+    Close(BLOCK) INITIALIZING AND EXITING MODAL
-    Goto 7782: (SUB_BLOCK) INTENT_HANDLERS and open it
+    Open (BLOCK) THIS APP'S PRIMARY MODE, (SUB_BLOCK) INTENT_HANDLERS
-    Open 7787: src_edr_update_caret
+    Open src_edr_update_caret
     This is the intent handler for SEI_UPDATE_CARET.
-    You may study this code.
+    You may study this code then close it and its sub-block and block.
-    Then close 7787 and then 7782.

     Finally we'll look at src_edr_disp_state.
-    You will find src_edr_disp_state inside 7735: SUB_BLOCK MODE IMPLEMENTATION FNs.
+    You will find src_edr_disp_state inside
+    BLOCK THIS APP'S PRIMARY MODE SUB_BLOCK MODE IMPLEMENTATION FNs.

 ## Building your own Modal GUI App